 Louise Tyler comments “Clinical Negligence (or Medical Negligence as it is sometimes referred to) is not all about receiving compensation: we understand that clients are looking for answers by getting to the truth about why it happened, how it was allowed to happen and who was responsible.

-One aspect of our job is to look at the bigger picture; to enable victims to improve their life in terms of care, rehabilitation and housing but also to consider their other needs.
-Obviously this involves compensation to facilitate those changes.
-At Wilson Browne we are privileged to be able to call on our colleagues from other specialisms to ensure that we provide a complete service including Wills, Trusts and Court Of Protection where appropriate.
+One aspect of our job is to look at the bigger picture; to enable victims to improve their lives in terms of care, rehabilitation and housing but also to consider their other needs.
+Obviously, this involves compensation to facilitate those changes.
+At Wilson Browne, we are privileged to be able to call on our colleagues from other specialisms to ensure that we provide a complete service including Wills, Trusts and Court Of Protection where appropriate.
 A trust may be necessary to ensure finances are safeguarded and taken care of properly and, Court of Protection applies when someone is unable to make a decision for themself.”